arpitpatelsitapur/NLP-in-learning-process/README.md

-# My NLP Learning Journey
+# My NLP Learning Journey - Not completed, still in progress

 Welcome to my repository where I document my journey learning Natural Language Processing (NLP)!
 This repository contains a collection of Jupyter notebooks, each covering different concepts, algorithms, and projects related to NLP.